 4. Don’t unfriend – stay friends

-- Unfollow him – just because someone follows you, you are no obligated to follow him back
+- Unfollow him – only because someone follows you, you are not obligated to follow him back

 - Change your settings so that his updates don’t pop up on your timeline

 - Control who can see your posts by choosing the correct option before you hit the “post” button

 5. Don’t switch on and switch off

 It is one thing to unfriend or block a person and another to want to unblock and make him your friend after a few days once again.
 That is childish.
 If you must play it right, then give yourself some time and be sure that unfriending is really what you want to do.
 Take the step only when you are sure of yourself.
 This is more so when it comes to people who you have to otherwise be in touch with in real life – like, for example, batchmates, work colleagues etc.